 Set up security info during sign-in

 An admin has enforced registration.

-A user has not set up all required security info and goes to the Azure portal.
+A user has not set up all required security info and goes to the Microsoft Entra admin center.
 After the user enters the user name and password, the user is prompted to set up security info.
 The user then follows the steps shown in the wizard to set up the required security info.
 If your settings allow it, the user can choose to set up methods other than those shown by default.
 After users complete the wizard, they review the methods they set up and their default method for multifactor authentication.
-To complete the setup process, the user confirms the info and continues to the Azure portal.
+To complete the setup process, the user confirms the info and continues to the Microsoft Entra admin center.